FPM-Spartan/tech241-sparta-app/README.md

 ## Testing with tech241
 ### Has your automation worked?
 #### Try Again! again.
 Again.
 Aagin"!
 Again, a g AIN?!
-watp watp watp watp watp
+watp watp watp watp watp watp
 ## Description

 This app is intended for use with the Sparta Global Devops Stream as a sample app.
 You can clone the repo and use it as is but no changes will be accepted on this branch.